SamBrooksh/PathfinderEncounterTracker/README.md

 Also need to have a save button/Save as button

 Start of program -> choose file to load (or use in the arguments)

+# TODO
+Add Resistances, and make it so that the Damage takes this into account Add Variables to Attack Bonus